On Quasi-inversions: bi-Lipschitz and quasiconformal constants for radial extensions

-\item[b)] $\varphi_a$ is $K_a$-quasiconformal if and only if the domain bounded by $\gamma$ satisfies the $\alpha$-tangent condition.
-The constant of quasiconformality is The minimal constant of quasiconformality is attained by ${\varphi^\circ}(z)=|z|^{\csc \alpha}\varphi(z/|z|)$ with ${\varphi^\circ}(0)=0$ and for this mapping we have \end{itemize} \end{theorem} \begin{proof} a).
+\item[b)] $\varphi_a$ is quasiconformal if and only if the domain bounded by $\gamma$ satisfies the tangent condition for some $\alpha\in(0,\pi/2]$.
+In this case the constant of quasiconformality is The minimal constant of quasiconformality is attained by ${\varphi^\circ}(z)=|z|^{\csc \alpha}\varphi(z/|z|)$ with ${\varphi^\circ}(0)=0$ and for this mapping we have \end{itemize} \end{theorem} \begin{proof} a).
 If $\varphi_a$ is bi-Lipschitz then we have $a=1$ by \eqref{bil} and \eqref{expl0}.
 By Lemma \ref{ms1} and Theorem \ref{multi} we conclude that $\varphi_1$ is bi-Lipschitz if and only if the domain bounded by $\gamma$ satisfies the $\alpha$-tangent condition.

 The Lipschitz constants $L_1, L_2$ follow from \eqref{lamd1}, \eqref{lamd2},\eqref{expl0} \eqref{drita}, and \eqref{bil}.